In September 2018 join the world’s leading trail organizations,

 - Jeju Olle (Korea)

-- Many others from China, Chile, New Zealand, Ireland, Spain, Italy, France, Armenia, Sweden, Norway, Costa Rica and Panama plan to be there.
+- Many others from China, Chile, New Zealand, Ireland, Spain, Italy, France, Armenia, Sweden, Norway, Costa Rica and Ireland will be there.

 Message from Conference Hosts in Santiago de Compostela – Galicia, Spain